Sarah Pritchard BA (Hons), PGCE, FME, ISMETA RSME RSMT

 If you would like to get to know me a little better, I’d love to share my story with you...

-My name is Sarah, the creator of my Somatic Movement Studio, a designated specialist mind body studio.
+My name is Sarah, the creator of my Somatic Movement Studio, a designated specialist mind body somatic studio.
 I am an Internationally Regulated Somatic Practitioner, Registered Somatic Movement Educator and Therapist (RSME / RSMT) with ISMETA.
 I am also a Comprehensive Pilates teacher and member of the Society of the Pilates Method and a Dance UK Healthcare Practitioner.
-All of the work I carry out is regulated, which means that you have an external assurance of my qualifications, training, expertise and continued development with my own teachers.
+All of the work I carry out is regulated, which means that you have an external assurance of my extensive qualifications, commitment to continuous training, teaching expertise and continued development with my own teachers.

 My work takes place here within my own Somatic Movement Studio which is virtual and in person in Birmingham, as well as a guest teacher for dance companies and schools.
 I teach clients with little movement experience, often post injury or with chronic conditions, all the way through to specialist professional movers with exceptional talents and skills.
 My work focuses upon enhancing function through body mind integration, helping individuals make their own journey towards embodiment in movement and life as a whole!

-My principal somatic practice is Franklin Method® and I am one of a few Advanced Franklin Method® Educators within the United Kingdom and English speaking world.
-Having trained with Eric Franklin, founder of the Franklin Method®, all of my work integrates the teachings and principles of his transformative work and I pass on directly to you what I learn directly from him.
+My principal somatic practice is Franklin Method® and I am one of a few Expert L4 Franklin Method® Educators within the world.
+Having studied directly with Eric Franklin, founder of the Franklin Method® for over a decade, all of my work integrates the teachings and principles of his transformative work and I pass on directly to you what I learn directly from him.
+My second somatic practice is Somatic Therapy which I am currently studying at the Leven Institute for Expressive Movement, and I am currently in Clinical Training.

 As an educator, my approach is gentle and calm; always with kindness, patience and listening deeply to my clients and their bodies in movement.
-I am a trauma informed practitioner which means that I have undergone enough training to know how to work with sensitivity but also within a very clear framework and additionally I have completed the BAID (Black Artists in Dance) training.
+I am a trauma informed practitioner which means that I have undergone enough training to know how to work with sensitivity and a very clear framework and additionally I have completed the BAID (Black Artists in Dance) training, safeguarding training and have DBS Clearance.
 It is my objective to be as inclusive as I can be, within the scope of my practice because movement is never just movement, but a holistic practice about the unique individual.
 It is also a joy and is certainly the best place to be!

 It is really important to me that everything we do in my studio is based on health, the science behind it, and my work enhances your wellbeing in mind and body.
 Over the years I feel dismayed about my industry, hearing from new clients about body shaming in movement classes, being made to feel unworthy, compared with others or be given false truths (about six packs, pelvic floors, weight loss, mindless repetitions or how the body works to name a few).
 All this does is make your body tense, uncomfortable, movement is not enjoyable and in some extreme cases causes distress and hurt.
 Lots of this is passed down training from teachers, lack of knowledge or, worse still, stamping authority over others.
 The damage it does to the person as well as their movement capacity can be huge.
 From my own corner, I want to play my part in putting an end to all of that.